NTIA/scos-sensor/README.md

 It's recommended that you activate a virtual environment via `conda` or `virtualenv`/`virtualenvwrapper` before following the instructions below.

-Copy and *modify* the environment template file, then source it and run deploy.sh to properly configure the sensor code based on the machine on which it will run.
+Copy the environment template file and *modify* the copy if necessary, then source it and run deploy.sh to properly configure the sensor code based on the machine on which it will run.
 ```bash
 $ cp env.template env
 $ source ./env